pg8wood/website/src/content/projects/fox-apps-video-sdk.md

 ## 📺 Architecting tvOS Support

-One of my primary responsibilities was architecting and implementing full **tvOS support** for FOX’s mobile video player SDK.
-I served as the **tvOS tech lead**, partnering closely with engineering teams across the FOX app suite — including FOX Now, Sports, Weather, Nation, and News International — to provide technical guidance and integration support.
+One of my primary responsibilities was architecting and implementing tvOS support for FOX’s mobile video player SDK.
+I served as the **tvOS tech lead**, partnering closely with engineering teams across the FOX app suite (FOX Now, Sports, Weather, Nation, and Fox News International) to provide technical guidance and integration support.

-This cross-functional role positioned me as a trusted embedded resource within FOX, helping drive platform consistency and performance across a broad portfolio of consumer-facing apps.
+This cross-functional role positioned me as a trusted embedded-resource within FOX, helping drive platform consistency and performance across a broad portfolio of consumer-facing apps.

 ## ⚙️ Streamlining Delivery Pipelines